Law enforcement in Canada: Municipal police

 Municipal police forces make up the bulk of Canadian police services, and are generally responsible for all criminal matters within their jurisdiction.
 There are municipal police services in nine provinces, with 12 in British Columbia, seven in Alberta, 12 in Saskatchewan, 10 in Manitoba, 44 in Ontario, 31 in Quebec, nine in New Brunswick, 10 in Nova Scotia, and three in Prince Edward Island.
-Although most large cities in Canada maintain their own police forces, many police services are maintained by rural communities, and several have only a handful of police officers.
-The police services in the Rural Municipality of Vanscoy No. 345, Saskatchewan, the Town of Luseland, Saskatchewan, and the Rural Municipality of Cornwallis, Manitoba have one officer each.
+Almost every major city in Canada maintains a municipal police service, and the majority of municipal police forces serve urban areas exclusively.
+Many rural communities also operate police services, however, and several have only a handful of police officers.
+The police services in the Town of Luseland, Saskatchewan, and the Rural Municipality of Cornwallis, Manitoba both have one officer each.
 As the delivery of police services is a provincial responsibility, each province has its own set of standards that police services must meet.
-In several provinces, such as Ontario, police services must be able to provide 24/7 coverage, investigate all criminal matters, and provide for specialized units such as police dogs.
+In several provinces, such as Ontario, police services must be able to provide 24/7 coverage, investigate all criminal matters, and provide for specialized units such as police dogs, while other provinces allow small police forces to rely on outside resources to routinely supplement their patrols and investigations.
+Some provinces, such as Manitoba, do not define a minimum standard of "adequate and effective" policing, while others, such as Quebec, authorize several tiers of police forces based on the size of the municipality, with the lowest tiers providing only basic patrol and law enforcement functions and the highest tiers responsible for all law enforcement, investigations, and policing in their jurisdiction.

-Beginning in the 1970s, and continuing into the 1990s, several municipal police forces were amalgamated (alongside, in many cases, the municipalities they served) into new, regional bodies in the interest of creating efficiencies and reducing costs.
-As of 2022, there are regional police forces in British Columbia, Ontario, Quebec, New Brunswick, and Nova Scotia.
-The adoption of regional policing has been controversial, however, and a review of nine Canadian police services in 2016 found that there were no significant differences in cost or service quality between regional and non-regional police forces, and a separate 2015 literature review found that larger police services are less effective and more expensive than those serving about 50,000 people.
-As of 2022, police regionalization continues to be proposed by both provinces and municipalities, particularly for metropolitan areas where several urban municipalities that border one another each maintain independent police services.
+Beginning in the 1970s, and continuing into the 1990s, several municipal police forces were amalgamated (alongside, in many cases, the municipalities they served) into new, regional organizations in the interest of creating efficiencies and reducing costs.
+As of 2022, there are regional police forces in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, and Nova Scotia.
+The adoption of regional policing has been controversial, however, and a review of nine Canadian police services in 2016 found that there were no significant differences in cost or service quality between regional and non-regional police forces, and a separate 2015 literature review found that larger police services are less effective and more expensive than those serving about 50 000 people.
+As of 2022, police regionalization continues to be proposed by both provinces and municipalities, particularly in metropolitan areas where several urban municipalities that border one another each maintain independent police services.